redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 export default client
 {{< / highlight >}}

-> Remember that _top-level await_ stuff I mentioned earlier?
+> Remember that _top-level await_ stuff we mentioned earlier?
 There it is!

 Note that we are getting our Redis URL from an environment variable.
 It was put there by Dotenv and read from our `.env` file.
 If we didn't have the `.env` file or have a `REDIS_URL` property in our `.env` file, this code would gladly read this value from the *actual* environment variables.